kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md

 \(a\) The following information must be established:

-\(1\) Each operating limitation, including the maximum weight determined under §31.14.
+\(1\) Each operating limitation, including the maximum weight determined under [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.14   Weight limits.|§31.14]].

 \(2\) The normal and emergency procedures.

 \(3\) Other information necessary for safe operation, including—

-\(i\) The empty weight determined under §31.16;
+\(i\) The empty weight determined under [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.16   Empty weight.|§31.16]];

-\(ii\) The rate of climb determined under §31.17, and the procedures and conditions used to determine performance;
+\(ii\) The rate of climb determined under [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.17   Performance: Climb.|§31.17]], and the procedures and conditions used to determine performance;

-\(iii\) The maximum vertical velocity, the altitude drop required to attain that velocity, and altitude drop required to recover from a descent at that velocity, determined under §31.19, and the procedures and conditions used to determine performance; and
+\(iii\) The maximum vertical velocity, the altitude drop required to attain that velocity, and altitude drop required to recover from a descent at that velocity, determined under [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.19   Performance: Uncontrolled descent.|§31.19]], and the procedures and conditions used to determine performance; and

 \(iv\) Pertinent information peculiar to the balloon's operating characteristics.